 How should you compare energy suppliers without the use of the TCR?

 The most important thing to consider when you switch energy suppliers is whether or not they’re right for you.
 Things like customer service and stability matter just as much as getting a cheap deal.
 You should make sure that the tariff is cost-effective for your own household, and you should find out how easy it is to switch to a new supplier.
 Make sure the supplier works for you, not the other way around!

 Energy has different costs in different locations (yet another reason why the TCR may not be for you), so make sure you’re well informed about how much you should be expecting to pay.

 As always, make sure you use a price comparison site such as usave to find all the best energy deals before you think about switching gas or electricity supplier.

 Switching suppliers should be relatively painless.
 As a customer, you are protected by government regulations and your new supplier will make sure that everything related to your switch is their responsibility.
 When you switch, be mindful it can take up to a month and a half to complete the process.
 Your new supplier should keep you updated on the process either by email or through the post.

-with you when you move, but you need to check with them first and not just expect that you can.
-If you are moving to a new area and looking for a new supplier, check what’s available in your new postcode.
+If moving house, ask your supplier if you can take your current tariff with you.
+Some suppliers will allow you to take your contract with you when you move, but you need to check with them first and not just expect that you can.
+If you are moving to a new area and looking for a new supplier, check what’s available in your new postcode by entering it below.